mattbingham/Python/README.md

 - `web-scraper_links.py` - Finds all links (and attributed link text) headings on a user inputted url

-- `web-scraper_advanced.py` - Asks user what should be output from defined input (headings, href etc.)

 - `www_simple.py` - Displays a visual page in a web browser